 A Grand Ole Opry stalwart whose clever, chart-topping novelty songs about billboard girls and trucker life defined a playful slice of 1960s country.

-Del Reeves brought a wink and a grin to the country charts during the genre's polished Nashville Sound era.
-With a voice that was more amiable twang than heartbroken drawl, he found his niche not in tear-in-your-beer ballads, but in clever, observational story-songs.
-His 1965 hit 'Girl on the Billboard' captured the imagination of every highway driver, launching him into the spotlight.
-He followed it with a string of good-humored hits like 'The Belles of Southern Bell' and the trucking anthem 'Looking at the World Through a Windshield,' proving his storytelling had both whimsy and genuine grit.
-A member of the Grand Ole Opry for over forty years, Reeves was a consummate showman, known for his energetic stage presence and his long-running role as a friendly, familiar voice on the radio, embodying country music's lighter side without sacrificing its connection to everyday life.
+Del Reeves's 1965 hit 'Girl on the Billboard' captured the imagination of highway drivers and launched his country music career.
+His voice carried an amiable twang rather than a heartbroken drawl.
+He found his niche in clever, observational story-songs, following up with 'The Belles of Southern Bell' and the trucking anthem 'Looking at the World Through a Windshield.'
+A member of the Grand Ole Opry for over forty years, Reeves was a consummate showman with energetic stage presence.
+He also served as a friendly, familiar voice on the radio, embodying country music's lighter side while staying connected to everyday life.

 1928–1945